PeterSenyk/cheapest_eggs/README.md

 - **Separate Sections in Search Results:**
   - The search result has two separate sections: products from the database and user-uploaded products.
 We couldn't figure out how to display all products together in the same section.

+- **Database latency and timings for list:**
+  - If a user clicks on either the add or remove button on a card in list.html too fast, the database does not receive actual quantity, but price is added as if the database did.
+  - If a user removes an item from their cart and does not close the popup or let it time out before leaving the page, the item will still be in the database and prevent a user from re-adding the item until they return to the list page.

 ## 6. Features for Future
 What we'd like to build in the future: